2023 Philadelphia PIT Count

 When is the PIT Count?

-The 2022 PIT Count happens overnight starting at 10pm on Wednesday, February 23rd and ends on Thursday, February 24th at 2pm.
+The 2023 PIT Count starts at 10pm on Wednesday, January 25th and ends on Thursday, January 26th at 10am.
 The Office of Homeless Services will reschedule the PIT Count if there is inclement weather or conditions.

 How will we conduct the PIT Count?

-- Observational Count: Volunteers will patrol Philadelphia and conduct observational counts of visible street homeless persons from 10pm to 5am Wednesday night, February 23rd, in designated zones in the city.
+- Observational Count: Volunteers will canvas Philadelphia in designated zones and administer surveys with visible unhoused people from 10pm to 5am Wednesday night, January 25th, in designated zones in the city.

-- Youth Count: Youth volunteers (18 to 24) will patrol Philadelphia and administer surveys with visible youth street homeless persons from 5am to 9am Thursday morning, February 24th, in designated zones in the city.
+- Youth Count: Youth volunteers (18 to 24) and other volunteers will canvas Philadelphia in designated zones and administer surveys with visible youth street homeless persons from 5am to 10am Thursday morning, January 26th, in designated zones in the city.

 Who runs the PIT Count?